General Terms and Conditions for the use of the caravanmarkt24.de platform

 2. The operator is not liable for the fulfillment of mutual obligations arising from concluded sales contracts.

 3. The operator shall be liable to the parties without limitation in the event of intent and gross negligence, but only for slight negligence in the event of a breach of cardinal obligations (i.e. those contractual obligations whose fulfillment is essential for the proper execution of the respective contract and on whose compliance the seller or buyer or third party regularly relies and may rely).
-Liability in the event of a breach of such a cardinal obligation is limited to the damage typical of the contract, the occurrence of which the operator had to expect at the time of conclusion of the contract due to the circumstances known at that time.
+Liability in the event of a breach of such a cardinal obligation is limited to the damage typical for the contract, the occurrence of which the operator had to expect at the time of conclusion of the contract due to the circumstances known at that time.
 Any further liability is excluded.

 4. The above limitations of liability also apply in favor of the operator's vicarious agents.